 Excavator Production Calculator: Output Rate and Truck Fleet Sizing

 Free excavator production calculator for estimators and site superintendents.
-Enter bucket capacity, fill factor, cycle time, and job efficiency to calculate hourly production in bank and loose cubic yards.
-Includes swell factors by material type and a truck fleet sizing module that matches haul truck count to excavator output based on truck capacity and round-trip time.
+Enter bucket capacity, fill factor, cycle time, job efficiency, material swell, and haul-truck inputs to screen bank and loose cubic yard production, estimated duration, and truck-fleet balance.

 Calculate trench sloping requirements for the dig